marvolo3d/phi_tools/README.md

-phi tools for maya. golden spiral and golden ratio ruler.
+golden ratio tools for maya. for the love of phi...
+* golden spiral
+* golden ratio ruler

 φφφ